-Controllers for Laser Shutters Tutorial
+Electronic Controllers for Laser Shutters

 Safety interlock models offer additional circuitry to read the Position Sensors built into the laser shutter.
-Either TTL totem pole outputs or mechanical microswitch contacts are accessed at the rear panel of the safety interlock controller models.
+Either TTL totem pole outputs or mechanical microswitch contacts are available on the output wires.
 These outputs toggle between hi/low (open/close) as the shutters cycle.
 The signals are useful for driving computer safety systems, amplified door lighting systems, LED displays, and processing software.
 When selecting a controller, first choose between a modulation type or safety interlock type, then review the features that match your application.
 Contact us for more information.

 Below is an example of a simple Capacitor Discharge Circuit.
 It is very simple, but robust and low cost.
-All of our safety interlock shutters can be driven with this circuit as well as with our controller models.
-Modulation shutters typically cannot use this circuit due to recharging limitations.
+All of our safety interlock laser shutters can be driven with this circuit as well as with our controller models.
+Modulation laser shutters typically cannot use this circuit due to recharging limitations.